Frequently asked questions

-As any talent or modeling agency service, Fertility Alternatives requests that all egg donor applicants be committed and available when our clients choose to work with them.
+As any talent agency service, Fertility Alternatives requests that all egg donor applicants be committed and available when our clients choose to work with them.

 It is a common belief that if an Egg Donor is working with more than one agency, that she will become matched sooner and/or more often.
 In fact, this is not the case and can be problematic for several reasons.

-- When Intended Recipients look for their ideal donor, they review all agency egg donor databases, out there.
-Being seen on more than one database, doesn’t affect their interest in your profile and therefore does not better your chances of being chosen by Recipients.
+- When Intended Recipients look for their ideal donor, they review all agency egg donor databases.
+Being seen on more than one database, doesn’t affect their interest in your profile and therefore does not better your chances of being chosen by them.
 There is a benefit to picking the one agency you know is well established and will represent and support you.